Fliplet/fliplet-cli/docs/API/core/notifications.md

 ### Register a hook to be notified when the user subscribes for Push Notifications

-Use the `notificationSubscriptionChange` hook to listen for events fired when the user subscribes for push Notifications.
+Use the `notificationSubscriptionChange` hook to listen for events fired when the user subscribes to push notifications.
 The promise will be resolved with a `details` object containing the following keys:

 - `subscriptionId`: ID of the subscription
 - `sessionId`: ID of the session (which can be used to send the notification to the device)